lukso-network/docs/docs/standards/universal-profile/03-lsp3-universal-profile-metadata.md

     "valueContent": "0xabe425d6"
 }
 ```
-This key is used to know whether the account represent a **UniversalProfile** or a normal account.
+This key is used to know whether the account represents a **UniversalProfile** or a normal account.

 ### LSP3Profile